minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ideological leaning, and whether their party has the majority determines the power which the group has over the house of representatives.

-Using the birthyear and seniority, which is number of terms in house the representative served, are used to be able to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002.
+To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the birthyear and seniority, which is number of terms in house the representative served,to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002.
 By controlling for differences in geographical residence of the representatives, using state, geographical #footnote(